aleena-jaison/Shuuusshhh_please/README.md

 # Screenshots (Add at least 3)

 <img width="300"  height="800" src="https://github.com/user-attachments/assets/a524ab3a-b869-4c1f-94b4-df5c2be95455"/>

-THIS IS a picture of the live audio recording (HOME SCREEN)
+This is a picture of the live audio recording (HOME SCREEN)

 <img src="https://github.com/user-attachments/assets/f33b99bb-209d-4352-862e-205241845ec9" width="300" height="800">

 The leaderboard of the three demo classes that I've amde

-The video showing the working of app.

 # Build Photos